xqe2011/xqe2011/README.md

 # Ciallo～(∠・ω< )⌒★
 xqe2011, also named 小企鹅 in Chinese.
-Graduated from DGUT, Dongguan University of Technology.
-Now working as a project manager in Key Laboratory of Engineering Software in DGUT.
-I learned programming by myself in 2011.
+My username can be split into two parts, the part `xqe` means small penguins in Chinese, and `2011` means the time I started to learn programming.
+My Interests are `GalGame`, `Touhou Project`, `OSU! mania 4k`, `Anime` and `Music`.
-My Interests are `GalGame`, `Touhou Project`, `OSU! mania 4k`, `Anime`, `Music`.
+I graduated from DGUT, Dongguan University of Technology, now working as a project manager in the Key Laboratory of Engineering Software, DGUT.

 **NOT VIM USER**, `nano` and `Visual Studio Code` are better and modern.